MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-essential-add-ons.md

 # Essential add-ons for Windows 10 Pro and Enterprise on Surface Hub 2

-If you have migrated from Windows 10 Team to Windows 10 Pro or Enterprise on Surface Hub 2, you have the option of using Windows Hello biometric authentication to sign into your device.
-You will need is certified Windows Hello camera to use face recognition.
-For fingerprint authentication, you will need the Surface Hub 2 Fingerprint Reader, as described below.
+If you have migrated from Windows 10 Team to Windows 10 Pro or Enterprise on Surface Hub 2, you can choose from a wide variety of accessories that connect via USB-C, USB-A, HDMI, or Bluetooth.

-With Windows 10 Pro and Enterprise for Surface Hub 2, you can connect a wide variety of accessories.
 **
 - 1 x USB A port on compute module (behind display)
 - 4 x USB C ports on bezels
 - Bluetooth 4.1 support
+- HDMI 2.0

  ![Front facing and underside view of I/O connections and physical buttons](images/hub2s-schematic.png)